| | |

 3-week Iceland itinerary: the best Iceland road trip!

-Three weeks is about the perfect length of time for an Iceland road trip.
-That’s what my husband and I discovered this past summer.
-We had three weeks free and drove right around the country to see pretty much all the highlights.
+Three weeks is about the perfect length of time for an Iceland road trip in the summer.
+My husband and I had three weeks free and drove right around the country to see pretty much all the highlights.

 What follows here is a three-week Iceland itinerary.
 It’s a bit different from what we actually did; I’ve adjusted it to eliminate some backtracking and to allow the right amount of time for each place.
 I’ve described what we did and saw, and in some places I’ve added other options you could do that we didn’t do.